 - 3 cups (360 grams) powdered sugar

-- 2-3 tablespoons heavy cream or heavy whipping cream
+- 2-3 tablespoons (30 to 45 ml) heavy cream or heavy whipping cream

 Instructions

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, beat the butter on medium speed until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment or in a large mixing bowl using a handheld mixer, beat the butter until smooth.

-- Add in the powdered sugar and mix on low speed at first, then increase to medium speed and continue mixing for another 1-2 minutes until the mixture starts to come together.
+- Add the powdered sugar and mix on low speed at first, then increase to medium speed and continue mixing for 1 to 2 minutes or until fully combined.

-- Add in the heavy cream (start with 2 tablespoons and add a little more if needed), vanilla extract, and salt and continue mixing on medium-high speed for another minute or until everything is well combined, scraping down the sides of the bowl as needed.
+- Add the heavy cream (start with 2 tablespoons and add a little more if needed), vanilla extract, and salt and continue mixing on medium speed until everything is well combined, stopping to scrape down the sides of the bowl as needed.

 Notes

-This recipe will make a vanilla flavored frosting.
-If I’m just making plain vanilla frosting to pipe on cupcakes or frost a cake, I like to add an additional teaspoon of vanilla extract to amp up the vanilla flavor.
+- Vanilla: For a vanilla buttercream frosting, I like to add an additional teaspoon of vanilla extract to amp up the vanilla flavor.

-Measure out 1/2 cup (40 grams) of unsweetened cocoa powder, sift it, then mix into the frosting until well combined.
-Add in 1-2 extra tablespoons of heavy cream if needed for a smoother, creamier frosting.
-If you prefer your frosting sweeter, mix in an additional 1/2-1 cup of powdered sugar.
+- Chocolate: Sift 1/2 cup (40 grams) of unsweetened cocoa powder and mix it into the frosting base until well combined.
+Add 1 to 2 extra tablespoons of heavy cream if needed for a smoother, creamier frosting.
+For a sweeter frosting, mix in an additional 1/2 to 1 cup (60 to 120 grams) of powdered sugar.

-Mix in 1/3-1/2 cup of homemade or store-bought caramel sauce (start with 1/3 cup and add more if desired).
-For a salted caramel frosting, you can use salted caramel and just omit the salt in the recipe.
-Here’s my favorite recipe for homemade salted caramel sauce.
+- Caramel: Mix in 1/3 to 1/2 cup of homemade or store-bought caramel sauce.
+For a salted caramel frosting, you can use salted caramel and omit the salt in the recipe.

-Add a 1-ounce bag of freeze dried strawberries to a blender or food processor and process until the berries are crushed into a fine powder.
-Then mix the freeze dried strawberry powder into the frosting until well combined.
+- Strawberry: Add a 1-ounce bag of freeze dried strawberries to a blender or food processor and process until the berries are crushed into a fine powder.
+Mix the freeze dried strawberry powder into the frosting base until well combined.

 Hi Danielle,